tabeyti/jenkins-jack/TUTORIAL.md

         // Unique name for your Jenkins connection "name": "localhost",

-        // Host and credentials
+        // Host and account name
         "uri": "http://127.0.0.1:8080/jenkins",
         "username": "<your username>",
-        "password": "<your password/token>",

         // (Optional) Folder path on the Jenkins for filtering job queries "folderFilter": "",